tooploox/oya/docs/doc.md

 ## 1.5 Render

 Oya can also render a template files or even whole directory.
-Oya uses Plush templating system You can find out more here https://github.com/gobuffalo/plush.
+Oya uses Plush templating system You can find out more [here](https://github.com/gobuffalo/plush).

 We can generate `index.html` for our http server.
 We need a template file.